Bandyer/bandyer.github.io/basic.md

 **Bandyer REST API**

 The Bandyer REST API is an HTTP interface with the Bandyer Cloud used to create calls and handle advanced features such as archiving and broadcast.
-The Bandyer server SDKs implement many of the methods of the REST API.
-Check out the REST API reference docs to learn the various methods available.
+Check out the <a href="https://bandyer.com/assets/documentation/index.html" target="_blank"> REST API reference docs</a> to learn the various methods available.